Samuel Morland

 Sir Samuel Morland, 1st Baronet (1625 – 30 December 1695), or Moreland, was an English academic, diplomat, spy, inventor and mathematician of the 17th century, a polymath credited with early developments in relation to computing, hydraulics and steam power.

-Education
+Early life

-The son of Thomas Morland, the rector of Sulhamstead Bannister in Berkshire, he was educated at Winchester College and Magdalene College, Cambridge, where he became a Fellow in 1649.
+Samuel Morland was born in 1625 in Berkshire to Thomas Morland, rector of Sulhamstead Bannister.

+Morland was educated at Winchester College and Magdalene College, Cambridge, where he became a Fellow in 1649.
 Devoting much time to the study of mathematics, Morland also became an accomplished Latinist and was proficient in Greek, Hebrew and French – then the language of culture and diplomacy.
-While a tutor at Cambridge, he first encountered Samuel Pepys who became a lifelong acquaintance.
+While he was a tutor at Cambridge, he first encountered Samuel Pepys who became a lifelong acquaintance.

 Diplomat

 A keen follower of public affairs, he left Cambridge and entered public service.
 He undertook a trip to Sweden in 1653, and in 1655 was sent by Oliver Cromwell on a mission to Italy to protest at actions taken against the Waldensians by the Duke of Savoy.
 He remained in Geneva for some time in an ambassadorial role, and also wrote a book: The History of the Evangelical Churches of the Valleys of Piemont, published in London in 1658.